LT-IntroToAI-SY2324/a2-movie-chatbot-Mjsalomon/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
 Some of the steps were simple but working on the last step (#2) was the most challening to get but I think I'm understanding how it work now.
 Steps 3-6 were pretty simple while 1 took a few more minutes but I got it.
-For number 2 I think the most challenging part was
+For number 2 I think the most challenging part was just understanding how to put the thought into code.
+Doing it last defintely helped and having the notes but I just couldn't figure out how to do it for a while.

 2. Explain how you could use the match function for extracting information from a movie database.
-I could use the match function for extracting information from a movie database by making the function to
+I could use the match function for extracting information from a movie database by making the function be able to see try and match someone's input movie to see if it's in the data base.
+Instead of making it match x,y,z in this data set, I would make it match to find a movies in the data base.
+So I would have user input so a user can type in the movie and then I would have the asserts/ matches at the end be equal to different movies that are in the data base which would then tell the information after it matches.
+Then if there was a movie that wasn't in it, I would create a a elif statement to show it doesn't exist in the database.